foresterre/sic/README.md

 `sic` (sic image cli) is a front-end for the [image crate](https://github.com/image-rs/image).
-Aside from image operations supplied by the image crate, a few additional helpful operations such as diff, are available.
-We intend to also support various operations provided by the [imageproc](https://github.com/image-rs/imageproc) crate in a future release.
+Aside from image operations supplied by the image crate, a few additional helpful operations such as diff, are included.
+Operations provided by the [imageproc](https://github.com/image-rs/imageproc) crate can be enabled by compiling with the `imageproc-ops` feature.
+We intend to provide more extensive support for imageproc operations in a future release.

 ### Installation